I came across a list of 21 “Things I wish I knew in my twenties” by Michael Wade and was impressed by the insights he offered. Here are my top eight.

 Keep your word.
 Do what you say you will do.

 The easiest way to keep your word is to be very careful about what promises you make.
 Learn to negotiate, not only to clarify other people’s expectations but also to minimize your commitments.
 Have a plan for delivering on your promise before you make it, take the time to develop one even if pressed.
 Be careful to make pledges only about events and actions that are under your direct control.

-“My old father used to have a saying, ‘if you make a bad bargain, hug it all the tighter.'”
+“My old Father used to have a saying that ‘if you make a bad bargain, hug it the tighter.'”

 Try not to trip over the rocks on your way to the horizon.